Chess in Wyoming: Sheridan Chess Association

 The Sheridan Chess Association promotes chess education at Sheridan schools.

 From April 30 to May 1 in 2022, the Sheridan Chess Association (founded in December 2021) began hosting an annual chess tournament in Sheridan, Wyoming at Sheridan College.

 In 2022, 76 players competed with a guaranteed prize pool of $3,875 and a top prize of $1,600.
 Some players in attendance included Alexander Fishbein, Justin Sarkar, and masters Sullivan McConnell, Joel Johnson, Richard Shtivelband, James Neal, and Brian Wall.
 Sarkar won the Open section while Kevin Kuehnel and Karl Lehman tied for first place in the Under 1600 section.
 Prior to the start of the tournament, Fishbein conducted a simultaneous exhibition against 26 other players at the local YMCA, winning 25 and drawing 1.

 In 2023, the tournament expanded to include $7,575 in prizes.

 In 2024, the tournament featured three grandmasters, including GM Bryan Smith as a first-time competitor.

 In 2025, the Sheridan Chess Association rebranded the tournament as the Wyoming Community Foundation Open Chess Tournament.
 79 players competed across four sections.
 Participants included "three chess grandmasters, three national masters, three life masters, and state champions from Wyoming, Montana and Colorado."
 Luka Budisavljević was one of the grandmasters present.
 Prior to the main tournament, Budisavljević conducted a simultaneous exhibition and won all 24 games.
 Sheridan High School student Daniel Hoopes held out the longest in a game that lasted over 30 moves.
 The 2025 iteration of the tournament contained a $9,000 guaranteed prize pool.
 Ultimately, the Open division ended in a four-way tie.

+The 2026 iteration of the tournament took place from May 1 to May 3.
+The event had a $9,000 guaranteed prize pool, similar to 2025.
+Three grandmasters signed up for the tournament.
+The day before the tournament began, GM Bryan Smith played in a simultaneous exhibition at the Sheridan Fulmer Public Library.
+The event ended in a three-way tie for 1st place between GM Zhou Jianchao, GM Bryan Smith, and NM Griffin McConnell.

 Competitors

-As of August 2025, the following people are the top rated active USCF players from Wyoming:
+As of February 2026, the following people are the top rated active USCF players from Wyoming: